 Jealousy includes three people and the problem of exclusivity (I want you to myself).
-Whereas, envy is usually between two people and is directed at a quality, possession or skill (I want to have what you have).
+Whereas, envy is usually between two people and is directed at a quality, possession, or skill (I want to have what you have).

-Jealousy is one of the most unpleasant experiences one can ever have and yet we cannot get by without it since it is also an ability to perceive a threat to a relationship with potential to do something about it.
+Jealousy is one of the most unpleasant experiences one can ever have and yet we cannot get by without it since it is also an ability to perceive a threat to a relationship with the potential to do something about it.
 We do not want to suffer from our feelings and yet we need them to help us read the signals that may indicate that there is something going wrong and needs to be addressed.
 Not having feelings of jealousy at all may be an indicator of pathology such as disconnection from the emotional life, repression of the feeling due to weak ego that is unable to bear the feeling or turning unpleasant feeling into pleasant in order to triumph over pain (case of people who enjoy sharing their partners).

 If you often experience feelings of jealousy and distrust, cognitive behavioural therapy will help you to establish whether these feelings are justified or whether it is an expression of personal difficulties with trust.
 Considered that your partner is not actively provoking jealous feelings it may be necessary to begin working towards alleviating your suffering from jealous feelings.
 You will learn various techniques to prepare for and deal with jealous feelings as they arise.
-With the help of cognitive behavioural therapy, you will be encouraged to work towards increasing your self-esteem, regulating your emotions, reducing tendency to compare oneself to others, confront underlying beliefs about yourself; the world and others as not trustworthy.
-With the help of psychoanalytical therapy, you will be able to identify deeper roots of your problem.
-Problems with trust often go back to early experiences of betrayal, abandonment and let down by caregiving figures.
+With the help of cognitive behavioural therapy, you will be encouraged to work towards increasing your self-esteem, regulating your emotions, reducing the tendency to compare oneself to others, confront underlying beliefs about yourself; the world and others as not trustworthy.
+With the help of psychoanalytical therapy, you will be able to identify the deeper roots of your problem.
+Problems with trust often go back to early experiences of betrayal, abandonment, and let down by caregiving figures.
 You will be invited to examine the way your family experiences or experiences in your past relationships may be influencing your present.
-Your psychotherapist will help you to learn to separate what belongs to the past and what belongs the present.
+Your psychotherapist will help you to learn to separate what belongs to the past and what belongs to the present.

 Before your sessions begin take a moment to reflect on:

-– Pros and cons of protecting yourself from danger of being hurt.
+– Pros and cons of protecting yourself from the danger of being hurt.
 Choose to believe in yourself.
 It is most probable that you have already survived some sort of betrayal and there is a high chance that you will again.
 It is generally the nature of human psychology that people try to live up to expectations when they are being trusted by someone.